not-sekiun/PyIris/.github/ISSUE_TEMPLATE.md

 ## Description of error, including any commands run before the error.

-## Screenshots, links, text of the error.
-If possible, provide full traceback.
+## Screenshots, links, text of the full traceback.

 ## Miscellaneous information.